Friends of the Indian: Indian Citizenship Act

 Throughout the late nineteenth century and the early twentieth century, there was a debate over whether Native peoples should have the rights of American citizens.
-It was believed by many that until an American Indian was assimilated into the broader American culture, he was not a “person.”
+It was believed by many that until an American Indian was assimilated into the broader American culture, he was not a "person."
 Estelle Reel, the Superintendent of U.S. Indian Schools from 1898 to 1910 had many opinions on this matter.
-Reel believe that the Indigenous people were of a “lesser” race which greatly influenced the curriculum taught in the schools.
+Reel believed that the Indigenous people were of a "lesser" race which greatly influenced the curriculum taught in the schools.
 Uniform Course of Study displayed the importance of teaching sewing to the American Indians in federal schools.
 Reel believed this would help the primitive children become more civilized.
-She promoted the idea that race determined one's capacities and if a society was one of “civilized” or “barbaric” people.
+She promoted the idea that race determined one's capacities and if a society was one of "civilized" or "barbaric" people.

 The Indian Citizenship Act was passed in 1924 and granted citizenship to any Native American born within the United States.
 Though many American Indians had already become citizens through the provisions of the Dawes Act and other similar legislation, activist groups such as the Friends of the Indian and the Indian Rights Association began lobbying for extending citizenship to all Natives in the years following World War I in response to Native efforts in the war.

 Again, Native groups were not consulted before this act was passed, and though many of them were happy with the act, many were not.
 And though this legislation did grant certain rights and privileges to Native peoples, it came largely at the expense of their autonomy and authority to govern themselves.
 It also further complicated their identity as Indigenous peoples, mixing and sometimes replacing it with an American identity.